Ecma-TC54/tg3/SPECIFICATION.md

 #### endOfSupport
 *Category: Version Event*

-Indicates when the manufacturer ceases any and all support of a component or service.
-This point in time marks a transfer of risk from the manufacturer to the consuming organisation or user of the component or service, encompassing all cybersecurity knowledge and known vulnerabilities, with no further assistance provided by the manufacturer.
+Indicates when the manufacturer permanently ends all support for a component or service, including security patches and bug fixes.
+At this point, all cybersecurity risks and known vulnerabilities become the sole responsibility of the user or consuming organization.

 **Additional Required Fields:**